delingren/hp-iq804/README.md

 So, now I am trying to directly convert the PDM digital signal into USB data frames.
 Some searching led me to the first [important discovery](https://www.hackster.io/sandeep-mistry/create-a-usb-microphone-with-the-raspberry-pi-pico-cc9bd5) that converts a mono microphone into a USB microphone using a Pi Pico.
 I tried it and it worked out of the box!
 I could hook up with one mic and call it good there.
 But I wanted to make use of both of the mics.
 I can either average the input of both or create a stereo mic.
 I suspect the latter is probably simpler.

+I found that someone has tried a [mic array](https://github.com/CaydenPierce/MSA).
+I gave it a try, but the result is too noisy.
+Not sure what's happening.
+Then I decided to code it myself based on Sandeep's project.

 ### USB Interface
 Now, to do that, I need to modify the code.
 First, I need to present the Pico as a stereo mic.
 The project aforementioned uses tinyusb library to turn the Pico into a USB audio device.
 So I started looking into USB audio.
-Concepcts I learned along the way.
+Concepcts I learned along the way:

 * Device Descriptors
 * Configuration Descriptors